ericpts/ocaml-instr-freq/README.md

 The assembly form contains some preamble and postamble, but the relevant code lays between `.cfi_startproc` and `.cfi_endproc`.

 ## Context

-It is possible to increase the "context" -- by default, looking at individual basic blocks is a context of 0.
+It is possible to increase the "context".
+By default, the program looks at individual basic blocks, which is a context of 0.

 A context length of 1 corresponds to looking at pairs of adjacent basic blocks of the cfg, and you can make this length arbitrarily long, though at the cost of (possibly) exponential explosion.